miuchan/compute-god/README.md

 ### Guidance & Tooling
 `guidance.py` and the CLI (`compute_god/cli.py`) surface the entire catalogue via a "guidance desk" metaphor.
 Stations group related universes, thermal duals, culinary rituals, and more.
 The freshly refactored catalogue blueprint ensures these groupings remain consistent across documentation, tests, and sibling runtimes.

+The new `information_energy.py` module extends the desk with a companion for "information energy" exploration.
+It packages a momentum-aware gradient descent navigator that tunes each step for stability, delight, and low energy consumption so researchers can script smooth descents through their favourite landscapes.

 ## Repository Layout
 ```
 compute-god/